 Finally, one more shot that details the Monsoon season.
-The surface of the forest gets carpeted by seasonal grass.
-It’ll turn dry by November.
+The surface of the forest gets carpeted by the seasonal grass.
+It’ll turn dry by the end of November.

 A few days ago, I wrote skywatch-Elusive/Monsoon mentioning that rains are still missing but now the entire topography has changed with just a few showers.